APNewsBreak: California halts prison gang peacemaking effort

 “I don’t know why they fight.
 We just expect our people to engage in positive behavior, engage in positive programs,” she said.

-At the heart of the problem is the Fresno Bulldogs prison gang that has participated in 32 battles with other prison gangs over the last year, ranging from small battles to full-scale riots, according to data prepared for the AP by the inspector general’s office.
+At the heart of the problem is the Fresno Bulldogs prison gang that has participated in 32 battles with other prison gangs over the last year, ranging from small fights to full-scale riots, according to data prepared for the AP by the inspector general’s office.

-The Bulldogs are a drug trafficking gang that takes its name and mascot of California State University, Fresno.
-Members wear the school’s trademark red clothing and the gang has affiliates in the city, but membership solidifies after its members are imprisoned, said Fresno police spokesman Mark Hudson.
+The Fresno Bulldogs, a street gang with more than 6,000 loosely affiliated members in the city of Fresno, engages in human trafficking, drug drug dealing, robbery and other crimes, said Lt.
+Steve Card of the Fresno police gang task force.
+They took the name and mascot of California State University, Fresno, and wear the college’s trademark red clothing.
+Members are loosely affiliated on the streets but their membership solidifies in prison, Card said.

+“In the prison system the Bulldogs do not get along with anybody,” he said.

-California prison officials tried 45 times to put gang members in the same yards with other inmates, with violence erupting 27 times, the data showed.
-The inmates also rioted three times last fall even before prison officials began trying to get them to co-exist.
+California prison officials tried 45 times to put gang members in the same yards with other inmates, with violence erupting 27 times, the data from the inspector general’s office showed.
+The inmates also rioted three times last fall before prison officials began trying to get them to co-exist.

 “Every threat group is having issues with the Bulldogs, or vice versa.
 These are all Bulldogs vs. other threat groups,” Spillane said.

 The most recent brawl happened Aug.
 14 at the Correctional Training Facility in Soledad, south of San Francisco, when 200 inmates rioted.
-Eight inmates were treated at outside hospitals for puncture wounds, cuts and bruises, while another 50 inmates were treated by prison medical staff for what officials described as minor injuries.
+Eight inmates were treated at outside hospitals for puncture wounds, cuts and bruises and 50 inmates were treated by prison medical staff for what officials described as minor injuries.

 “That was part of their efforts to see if the two gangs could co-exist,” Spillane said.